NatashaRy/battleships/README.md

 **Test:**
 * 1. Input guess that hit ship, when hit, first character of ship name appears on game board and prints messege telling the user which ship was hit.
 Message: *"You hit the  [Name of ship]!"*
-* 2. Input guess that misses ship, marked with 'X' on game board and a message telling the user it missed.
+* 2. Input guess that misses ship, marked with '×' on game board and a message telling the user it missed.
 * 3. Input guess for hit placement, error message appears.
 * 4. Input guess for missed placement, error message appears.
 Error message: *"You already guessed that, try again."*